madhaviruwandika/predicateParser/README.md

 }
 ```

+This Rest API contains 2 endpoints;
+- Rest Api contains endpoint for uploading predicate and store in json file inside service.
+This was implemented as a simple example.
+So that decided to store in a file.
+To make this scalable, consistent and distributed solution that runs in concurrent environment needs to consider integrating proper data source.

+- Rest Api contains endpoint to provide inputs and get the evaluated result against pre-stored predicate

+### Notes
+- Current implementation only accept predicate in json format.
+Parser factory implementation is there for future extension.
-Current implementation covers only 2 inputs (a,b). "properties" attribute is introduced to support more attributes.
+- Current implementation covers only 2 inputs (a,b). "properties" attribute is introduced to support more attributes.
+- Implementation of Request Parameter Validation was not completed.
+- predicate json string need to be validated to  check it has the correct schema

 ## Data structure for the JSON representation